openvex/vexctl/README.md

 ```

-The previous invocations creates a vex document with a single statment asserting
+The previous invocations creates a VEX document with a single statement asserting
 that the WolfiOS package `git-2.38.1-r0` is not affected by `CVE-2014-123456` because
 it has already been mitigated in the distribution.